 Bulgaria features some of the best nature to be seen throughout Europe.
 With its diversity of mountains, forests, and magnificent Black Sea beaches, it is one of the best countries for outdoor enthusiasts – but few people look further than that.

 It’s time to venture below the surface to the hidden treasures of under the sea.
 Bulgaria has some gems that should be discovered by divers, and this guide will familiarize you with the best diving spots in Bulgaria.

 Bulgaria will surprise divers with its diversity of dive sites.
 The diving allegiance around Europe doesn’t give the country enough credit for its underwater attractions.

 Whether it is underwater caves, sunken World War II battleships, underwater forests, a wide variety of marine life, which includes sea turtles, dolphins, whales, and more – Bulgaria is a force to be reckoned with in the Black Sea.

 One trip to Bulgaria will put the treasures of the Black Sea on your diving map, and you are sure to re-visit in the future.

 One of the known benefits of traveling through Eastern Europe is that it is comparatively cheaper than its Central and Western European counterparts.
 This translates to the Balkans and areas around the Black Sea being more affordable, too.

 Diving in Bulgaria can be considerably less expensive than popular spots in the Mediterranean or other places around Europe.
-Below is what you can expect to pay to obtain certain levels of certification or to further your diving experiences if you are already certified.
+Below is what you can expect to pay to obtain certain certification levels or to further your diving experiences if you are already certified.